 Here’s a close up of the different sized marbles…

 Here is one more front view.
-See the bottle tree peeking over the brick pillar?
+See the DIY bottle tree my mom had made peeking over the brick pillar?

 How to make a concave swoop in a fence

 Zach’s secret to making a perfect concave fence swoop is 1″ PVC sprinkler pipe (or any flexible, long material).
 Just lay it over the top of the fence, and adjust the swoop to your liking.
 Note: This is a 2 person job!
-When you’ve decided on the perfect swoop, trace the pipe line, and then use a sawzaw to cut along the line.
+When you’ve decided on the perfect swoop, trace the pipe line, and then use a reciprocating saw to cut along the line.
 Bam.
-Zach is a pretty handy with a Sawzall (here’s a link to the one he has)… If this is your 1st rodeo, I suggest doing a few practice cuts.
+Zach is a pretty handy with a reciprocating saw, but If this is your 1st rodeo, do a few practice cuts.
+(Here’s a link to the reciprocating saw he has).